 This special focus section was launched on 20 June 2011, which Egyptian activists had declared as a day for blogging against sexual harassment.
 Since then, The Chronikler has sought to shed light on this troubling social phenomenon, its causes and consequences, the pain and distress it causes women, the insult it represents for men who do not harass, and its ramifications for society as a whole.

-Though those who perpetrate it dismiss it as little more than a bit of fun and harmless ‘teasing’ (mua'kasa), sexual harrasment, despite being a universal phenonmenon, has reached crisis proportion in Egypt and some other parts of the Arab world, making going out in public a living hell for millions of women: conservative or liberal, young or old, educated or uneducated, rich or poor.
+Though many of those who harass and humiliate women in this way dismiss sexual harassment as little more than a bit of fun and harmless ‘teasing' (‘mua'kasa‘), sexual harrasment, despite being a universal phenonmenon, has reached crisis proportion in Egypt and some other parts of the Arab world, making going out in public a living hell for millions of women: conservative or liberal, young or old, educated or uneducated, rich or poor.

 The articles below relate the personal trauma and humilation harassment causes, the socio-economic and cultural factors behind it, and what can be done to combat it.

 January 2016 – Sexual harassment in Cologne and elsewhere is not about Islam.
 It is about the patriarchy and the politicisation of women's bodies.

 November 2014 – In Egypt, sexual harassment is a largely urban phenomenon fuelled by a sense of male powerlessness, insecurity and unrealistic gender ideals.

 March 2014 – The cure for Egypt's sexual harassment crisis is to liberate society from outdated and toxic gender ideals and to rethink notions of “honour”.

 March 2014 – To those who believe the way a woman dresses invites harassment, hear this: she is not to blame – her harassers are, reiterates Nadine Marroushi.